 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where a cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 For myeloma, it is important to begin with whether the patient is experiencing symptoms.
 It is common to classify patients with newly diagnosed myeloma as being either symptomatic from the disease (having symptoms and signs) or asymptomatic (without any symptoms).
 Patients without symptoms are generally watched closely without treatment, which is called active surveillance (see the Treatment Options section).
-Patients with symptoms need treatment.
+Patients with symptoms or about to develop symptoms need treatment.